ironAngel2000/sophokles-dataobject/README.md

 --------------

 Small usage examples have been included in the [examples/](examples/) folder.
-The examples are PHP scripts which shows how the translation classes work.
+The examples are PHP scripts which shows how the object classes work.

-> 1. Define the traget language
+> 1. Define a custom model class object extending AbstractDataObject

-> 2. Register the JSON-tranlationfile to the tranlation class
+> 2. Create a new object from your model class, use your data array in the constructor

-> 3. Get the tranlations with the language class (lang)
+> 3. Access to the data on your object by getters and setters